 # # #

 One permanent result of the listing of the Golden-cheeked Warbler (and that of the Black-capped Vireo) was the establishment of Balcones Canyonlands NWR, which now protects approximately 25,000 acres near Austin.
 Future acquisitions will likely increase the amount of protected acreage.
+Another source of permanently-protected lands are conservation banks, which have also been used to protect warbler habitat.

 The lawsuit is: